abelmarnk/Bitcoin/README.md

-# Bitcoin C++ Project
+# Bitcoin Project

 This is a C++23 reimplementation of the concepts from Jimmy Song's *Programming Bitcoin*.
-It is a study project, not a production Bitcoin node or wallet.

 ## Current State

 The project currently does the following: